Abedmuh/iam-the-Arch/README.md

 then follow all guide this should be easy as fk

 ## Your daily lives
-if u are new user to linux u probably suprise hw difficult to use and somehow u have no idea what u should do. in linux arch u need to set everything from sratch like network, backgrod even in some case your double click the mouse pad doesnt work. here was some daily life of thing that minght u need to install.
+if u are new user to linux u probably suprise how difficult to use and somehow u have no idea what u should do. in linux u need to set everything from sratch like network, backgrod even in some case your double click the mouse pad doesnt work. here was some daily life of thing that minght u need to install.

 ### 1. Package Manager
 a package manager, rn u probably using sudo pacman(package manager) install <app>. but yay or paru provide easy way to install and list all version of the stuff u need to install. with yay u can just type